How to optimize your Playwright web scrapers using code profiling

 await browser.close()

 The current implementation has a scalability issue where the number of pages opened increases with the number of URLs processed concurrently.
 This can lead to resource exhaustion and slow down the system.
-To address this, we can introduce a Semaphore to limit the number of concurrent processes being executed.
+To address this, introduce a Semaphore to limit the number of concurrent processes being executed.

 A Semaphore is a synchronization primitive that controls access to a shared resource through the use of a counter.